Riwa/marvel-api-vue/README.md

 # Marvel API
 A small app using Marvel's API, using [http://vuejs.org/](Vue.js) with [https://vuetifyjs.com/](Vuetify), [https://nodejs.org/en/](Node.js) and [http://expressjs.com/fr/](Node Express 5)

+## Features
+- Display characters from the 100th
+- Working pagination
+- 20 characters per page
+- Loader
+- Add up to 5 characters in a favorites list

 ## How to run the app

 ### Clone